December’s Tax Cuts and Jobs Act was heralded as the most sweeping tax reform of the past 30 years, and for good reason.

 Our take: the best strategy is to invest selectively

 With all of this in mind, we’re particularly cautious of CCC-rated companies, which have some of the weakest fundamentals in the corporate debt market.
-In our view, CCCs, which tend to use a significant portion of their income to cover debt interest payments, will essentially break even after trading lower interest-tax rates for less deductibility of interest.
+In our view, CCCs, which tend to use a significant portion of their income to cover debt interest payments, will essentially break even after trading lower-interest tax rates for less deductibility of interest.

 The most attractive companies, in our view, will be those that offer a combination of attractive relative yields and strong fundamentals—companies that can deploy any newfound capital from the tax reform to grow their businesses and strengthen their competitive positions.
 Those companies aren’t always easy to identify, and our strategy in a market that offers few bargains is to take a highly selective, research-driven approach.

 1 Tax Policy Center, United States Congress, December 2017.
 2 Bank of America Merrill Lynch (BofA ML) Global Research, as of December 2017.